Friday, October 01, 2021

 As with all the films on this list, the occasional breaks for ads on Tubi actually help the experience.
 When the sight of a woman torn in half is interrupted for the comforting sight of a sloshed threesome on the couch ordering from booze-delivering service Drizzly.. (oh Drizzly, where were you when I needed you?) - then bouncing back to the severed head, all is right with the world.

 That's the key - that's when it all comes together in some divine Woodsian masterpiece.
-The platform, advertising + half-asleep eyes + pareidolia fog + the Brooklyn accent of the voiceover artist doing Iliad's dub (the same guy who does Trash in 1990: The Bronx Warriors), the primordial synths, the Clan of the Cave Bear make-up on the cute girl who lives just long enough to shag Iliad, the web people emerging from their cliffside crevice, looking like Pillsbury snowmen and talking like Herve Villechaize ("where is your friend?" he asks Mace, who says "I have no friends."
-Herve shouts "you lie!"), Ocron with her snake, wolf men and "great" Zora, the feeling of manly friendship, the sudden surprise beheading, the way Iliad goes "yayayayayayaya" when batting away at the bat (Fulci loves the bats), gross close-ups of Iliad's venom and pus-engorged dart wound, it's all still here, for all time.
+The platform, advertising + half-asleep eyes + pareidolia fog + the Brooklyn accent of the voiceover artist doing Iliad's dub (the same guy who does Trash in 1990: The Bronx Warriors), the primordial synths, the Clan of the Cave Bear make-up on the cute girl who lives just long enough to (almost) shag Iliad, the web people emerging from their cliffside crevice, looking like Pillsbury snowmen and talking like Herve Villechaize ("where is your friend?" he asks Mace after Iliad cops out.
+"I have no friends."
+Herve shouts "you lie!"), Ocron with her snake, wolf men and "great" Zora, the feeling of manly friendship, the sudden surprise beheading, the way Iliad goes "yayayayayayaya" when batting away at the bats (Fulci loves the bats), gross close-ups of Iliad's venom and pus-engorged dart wound, it's all still here, for all time.
 Will Iliad turn his widdle waft awound and go back to save Mace?
 No need to answer.
 Just dig the weird sand-blown rocks and dunes and the way the webbed snow boys blend in with the sand dunes.
 Or the way Iliad comes back and shouts up at his crucified friend "I'm not afraid!" before firing his magic multiple laser bow which instantly kills everyone all at once in a web of blue light.

 Fulci also adds lots of weird angles to artsy the film up: the camera is seldom at eye level.
 Usually, it is kept low so the boys loom as giants with the magic hour sun behind their heads, or it swoops high up on a crane, as if some friendly giant beaming down at their foggy folly.
 If you need an aesthetic reason, honey you're in the wrong place.
 He does it to keep it interesting, because he's Italian and even bad Italian films are interesting.
 We can barely even see what's going on through all the fog (did they get water on the inside of the lens, is that what happened?
 And they didn't realize it because it at the time, so they pretended they meant it that way, and that the land was enshrouded in fog in those pre-Ice Age times?) ]